phakeoA/Victory-Dance/README.md

 Victory-Dance plays **[Gen 9 Champions] VGC 2026 Reg M-A** doubles battles.
 Two neural networks handle separate responsibilities — one for in-battle action selection, one for teampreview lead selection — and train against each other through self-play.

+To use team builder for vod training python -m http.server 8000 for team_builder.html
 ## Python Version
 Requires Python 3.11+